donkirkby/book-blender/README.md

   goes bust.
 This probably didn't win him any fans in the south.
 (810 words)
 * [The Talking-Out of Tarrington], by Saki - Clovis avoids making a new friend.
   (980 words)
+* [The Eyes Have It], by Philip K. Dick - Have we already made first contact?
+  A lighter offering from author of Minority Report and Blade Runner.
+(1,100 words)
 * [The Beggars], by Lord Dunsany - A story about joy, from one of the early masters of fantasy.
 (1,100 words)
 * [The Feast of Nemesis], by Saki - How to counteract the peace and goodwill of